Teksta versija

 11) to provide the information at the disposal of the co-operation institution to the accounting authority for the preparation of the payment application and closure of accounts;

-12) to provide information to the community, to ensure publicity and communication in issues related to project implementation;
+12) to provide information to the public, to ensure publicity and communication in issues related to project implementation;

 14) to carry out the tasks of the programme management in accordance with Article (72)(1)(b) of Regulation No 2021/1060, except for that laid down in Section 10, Paragraph two, Clauses 11, 13, and 14 of this Law;

-15) to carry out other obligations laid down in this Law.
+15) to fulfil other obligations laid down in this Law.

 (5) The Central Finance and Contracting Agency has the right to request and receive direct access to the data in the State information systems in such amount which is necessary for the performance of the obligations of the co-operation institution.

-(6) The Central Finance and Contracting Agency shall ensure that the functions fulfilled thereby as the co-operation institution in accordance with this Law are separated from the other functions thereof, including from these which are fulfilled thereby as the beneficiary.
+(6) The Central Finance and Contracting Agency shall ensure that the functions fulfilled thereby as the co-operation institution in accordance with this Law are separated from the other functions thereof, including those which it fulfils as the beneficiary.

 Section 13.
 Audit Authority, Obligations and Rights Thereof